3 Best Satellite Messengers 2022

 - Have an agreement on what to do when tracking points stop and do not resume in an agreed upon time (i.e. within a 12-hour time period).

 - Have an agreement on what to do when the unit “goes completely dead,” i.e. no tracking points and no messages.
 See Trip Plan for examples.

 All of the above is best done in a Trip Plan.
 Here is a link to Template Trip Plan Document that you can fill out and use: Full Trip Plan for Backpacking.

-- My suggestion is to use the tracking mode (10 minute interval seems about best).
+- Our suggestion is to use the tracking mode (10 minute interval seems about best).
 If nothing else, at the end of your trip you’ll have a nice map of your route and your friends may enjoy following your progress and adventures real-time.

 - Most important, Tracking Mode can alert your emergency contact of a problem even if you can’t.
 In a bad accident (especially when off-trail and solo), you may be severely injured (i.e. a serious fall, getting struck by a tree limb, etc.) such that you can’t activate the SOS function of your device.
 Your tracking (bread crumb trail) will let your emergency contact monitoring the trip (and SAR personnel) know your last known location within 10 minutes.
-And 1) your lack of moment will tip off your emergency contact that something is not right and 2) it will greatly accelerate locating and getting help to you.
+And 1) your lack of momentum will tip off your emergency contact that something is not right and 2) it will greatly accelerate locating and getting help to you.

 - Avoid turning the unit off at breaks (my experience is that I inevitably forget to turn it back on).